Piperacillin And Tazobactam

 Drug Overview

-Piperacillin and Tazobactam is a broad-spectrum β-lactam antibiotic composed of two components: Piperacillin, which has bactericidal properties, and Tazobactam, which inhibits bacterial β-lactamase enzymes, thereby enhancing the drug's efficacy.
+Piperacillin and Tazobactam is a broad-spectrum β-lactam antibiotic composed of two components: Piperacillin, which has bactericidal effects, and Tazobactam, which inhibits bacterial β-lactamase production, thereby enhancing the drug's efficacy.
 This medication is primarily used to treat severe infections caused by susceptible bacteria, such as intra-abdominal infections, urinary tract infections, pneumonia, and sepsis.

 Brand Names and Generic Name

 The generic name of this medication is "Piperacillin Sodium and Tazobactam Sodium."
 Common brand names include "Tazocin" (Tazobactam/Piperacillin, brand names may vary by region).
-Different dosage forms (such as injections or powders) may have different packaging specifications and should be prepared by healthcare professionals according to the clinical situation.
+Different dosage forms (such as injections or powders) may have different packaging specifications, which need to be prepared by healthcare professionals according to the clinical situation.

 Drug Classification

 Piperacillin belongs to the penicillin class of antibiotics, while Tazobactam is a β-lactamase inhibitor.
-The combination belongs to an extended-spectrum penicillin/β-lactamase inhibitor combination antibiotic, which broadens the antibacterial spectrum and delays the development of resistance.
+The combination of the two belongs to a broad-spectrum penicillin/β-lactamase inhibitor combination antibiotic, which broadens the antibacterial spectrum and delays the development of resistance.

 Indications

-This medication is indicated for the treatment of the following infections:
+This medication is suitable for treating the following infections:

 • Complicated intra-abdominal infections (such as peritonitis, intra-abdominal abscesses)